dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 .. list-table:: Member Roles and Privileges
     :widths: 1 3

-    *   -   **User**
+    *   -   **Organization Admin**
-        -   Project member who has the following privileges in the project:
+        -   Project member who has the following privileges in the organization and its projects:

-            *   Manage and submit their problems to solvers.

-            *   Manage their own profile settings.

-            *   Reset their API token.

-            Members that have the *User* role cannot access Leap Admin.
+            *   Perform any project administrator tasks.

+            *   Change a project's name.

     *   -   **Project Admin**
         -   Project member who has the following privileges in the project: